nbspou/scripts/README.md

 ```
 Y to all questions.

-To create user with full privileges.
+To create a development user with full privileges.
 ```
 sudo mysql -u root -p
 ```